jhudsl/tidyversecourse/manuscript/prediction.md

 ![](images/ghimage/068.png)

 This CART will then be used for prediction in future samples.
-Thus, if you follow the path along the decision tree, for this example CART, an individual who made more than $40,000 a year, was in a manual labor profession, and had children, this CART would predict that that individual's education level were "High School."
+Thus, if you follow the path along the decision tree, for this example CART, an individual who made more than $40,000 a year, was in a manual labor profession, and had children, this CART would predict that that individual's education level was "High School."

 ![](images/ghimage/069.png)